h3abionet/h3agwas-examples/README.md

 # 8. Conditional analysis using gemma

-To perform a conditional analysis, using gemma where positions is used as covariable of the phenotype and check pos_ref (`--pos_ref`) is link or indepependant  , argument same than gwas for gemma where you need to add :
+To perform a conditional analysis using gemma, we use come SNPs (positions) as covariate of the phenotype and the workflow seems is the specified positions (`--pos_ref`) are linked or indepependant.

+The arguments are the same as gwas using gemma but you need to add :
  *  pipeline will run a raw gwas using phenotype and covariable and after performed gwas using genotypes of each position from `pos_cond` as covariable
  * `chro_cond` : chro where `pos_cond` and `pos_ref`
  * `pos_ref` : pos will be tested for independance or not to `pos_cond`
- * `pos_cond` : list of position as conditional to verify indpendance with `pos_ref`, include as covariable
-* pipeline will compute ld
+ * `pos_cond` : list of position as conditional to verify independance with `pos_ref`, include as covariate The pipeline will compute LD

 ```